 Syntax Description ipaddress IP address or hostname of the primary or secondary VMPS servers.
-If you spectrum hostname, the Domain Name System (DNS) server must be configured. primary (Optional) Decides whether primary or secondary VMPS servers are being configured.
-Defaults No primary or s secondary VMPS servers are defined.
-Command Modes Global configur ration Command History Release Modification - 12.2(40)EX1 This command was introduced.
-Usage Guidelines The first server entered is automatically selected as the primary server whether or not primary is entered.
+If you specify a hostname, the Domain Name System (DNS) server must be configured. primary (Optional) Decides whether primary or secondary VMPS servers are being configured.
+Defaults No primary or s econdary VMPS servers are defined.
+Command Modes Global configu ration Command History Release Modification 12.2(40)EX1 This command was introduced. entered.
 The first server address can be overridden by using primary in a subsequent command.
 When using the no form without specifying the ipaddress , all configured servers are deleted.
 If you delete all servers when dynamic-access ports are present, the switch cannot forward packets from new sources on these ports because it cannot query the VMPS.
-Examples This example shows how to configure the server with IP address 191.10.49.20 as the primary VMPS server.
-The servers with IP addresses 191.10.49.21 and 191.10.49.22 are configured as secondary servers: Switch(config)# vmps server 191.10.49.20 primary Switch(config)# vmps server 191.10.49.21 Switch(config)# vmps server 191.10.49.22 This example sl nows how to delete the server with IP address 191.10.49.21: Switch(config) # no vmps server 191.10.49.21 • your setting by entering the show vmps privileged EXEC command and examining he VMPS Domain Server row.
+Examples - nows how to configure the server with IP address 191.10.49.20 as the primary VMPS ters with IP addresses 191.10.49.21 and 191.10.49.22 are configured as secondary Switch(config)# vmps server 191.10.49.20 primary Switch(config)# vmps server 191.10.49.21 Switch(config)# vmps server 191.10.49.22 This example shows how to delete the server with IP address 191.10.49.21: Switch(config)# no vmps server 191.10.49.21 You can verify your setting by entering the show vmps privileged EXEC command and examining information in the VMPS Domain Server row.